-Josh Lilley is pleased to announce the opening on Thursday 23rd February of Falling into Positions, the second solo exhibition at the gallery by Sarah Dwyer.
+Josh Lilley is pleased to announce the opening of Falling into Positions, the second solo exhibition at the gallery by Sarah Dwyer.

 Dwyer's works evolve through a natural process of improvisation and spontaneity.
 She works quickly, building up layered interpretations, veiling previous directions, constantly revising her canvases as an entire composition - in order to create dynamic works that represent a continued study of the subconscious.
 At times drawing on the canvas, she pulls together inchoate shapes and ambiguous forms, to give a presence to something suggestive but unknown.

-Dwyer graduated from the RCA in 2004, winning The Sheldon Bergh Award.
-Previous solo exhibitions include Kevin Kavanagh Gallery, Dublin, 2011, Hands Stuffing a Mattress, Josh Lilley Gallery, London, 2009, and Kybidou Gallery, Tokyo, 2007.
-Group exhibitions include Fade Away (touring exhibition), Transition Gallery, London, & Gallery North, Newcastle, 2011, Fear, Lo and Behold, Salon de Vortex, Athens, 2011, and Sarah Dwyer & Diego Sainz, Godoy, Madrid, Spain, 2007.
+Sarah Dwyer (b.
+1974, Cork, Ireland) Lives and works in London.
+Dwyer graduated from the Royal College of Art, London, in 2004, winning The Sheldon Bergh Award.
+Previous solo exhibitions include Kevin Kavanagh Gallery, Dublin, 2011; Hands Stuffing a Mattress, Josh Lilley, London, 2009; and Kybidou Gallery, Tokyo, 2007.
+Group exhibitions include Fade Away (touring exhibition), Transition Gallery, London, and Gallery North, Newcastle, 2011; Fear, Lo and Behold, Salon de Vortex, Athens, 2011; and Sarah Dwyer & Diego Sainz, Godoy, Madrid, Spain, 2007.